nodejs/node/doc/api/fs.md

 The additional read overhead can vary broadly on different systems and depends on the type of file being read.
-If the file type is not a regular file (a pipe for instance) and Node.js is unable to determine an actual file size, each read operation will load on 64kb of data.
-For regular files, each read will process 512kb of data.
+If the file type is not a regular file (a pipe for instance) and Node.js is unable to determine an actual file size, each read operation will load on 64 KB of data.
+For regular files, each read will process 512 KB of data.

 For applications that require as-fast-as-possible reading of file contents, it is better to use `fs.read()` directly and for application code to manage